prestodb/presto/presto-server-rpm/README.md

 ## Control Scripts

 The Presto RPM will also deploy service scripts to control the Presto server process.
-The script is configured with chkconfig, so that the service is started automatically on OS boot.
+The script is configured with chkconfig, so that the service can be started automatically on OS boot.
 After installing Presto from the RPM, you can run:

     service presto [start|stop|restart|status]